Philippines at the 2020 Summer Olympics: Impact of the COVID-19 pandemic

-The preparation of the delegation was largely affected by travel restrictions imposed as a response to the COVID-19 pandemic.
-In relation, Filipino businessman Enrique Razon has pledged to procure COVID-19 vaccines for the Philippine delegation from Moderna.
+The delegation was affected by travel restrictions imposed as a response to the COVID-19 pandemic.
+Filipino businessman Enrique Razon has pledged to procure COVID-19 vaccines for the Philippine delegation from Moderna.
 Some athletes who had training outside the Philippines were vaccinated in their host countries.

-The 2020 Summer Olympics scheduled for July to August 2021 pushed through despite the prevailing pandemic.
-Some athletes set to compete in the games and officials have tested positive for COVID-19.
-The Philippine delegation was also affected by the disease with at least two officials contracted COVID-19.
-No Filipino athlete has tested positive for COVID-19 during the duration of the games.
+The Philippine delegation was somewhat affected by the disease, with at least two officials contracting COVID-19.
+No Filipino athlete tested positive for COVID-19 during the duration of the games.
 A sports official was unable to join the delegation after testing positive for COVID-19 when they were still in Manila.
 Another member of Team Philippines, a foreign coach who arrived in Tokyo was suspected to have contracted COVID-19 after routine testing yielded false positive and negative results.
-The coach at one point experienced fever was isolated from the rest of the delegation.
-The individual's contacts has tested negative for COVID-19 and if the coach themselves tested negative they would still be obliged to leave Japan.
+The coach, who at one point experienced fever, was isolated from the rest of the delegation.
 Rower Cris Nievarez was a close contact of a COVID-19 case which caused uncertainty whether he would be able to compete.
 Nievarez was able to take part in his event.

 Broadcasters

 Competitors

-The Philippines managed to qualify 19 athletes competing in 12 sports for the 2020 Summer Olympics, making the delegation the largest since the 2000 Summer Olympics where the country fielded 20 athletes.
-For the first time, there are more women (10 athletes) than men (9 athletes) competing for the country in the Olympics.
-The average age of the Philippines' athletes is at 25 years; the oldest member being Juvic Pagunsan (43 years old) and the youngest being Yuka Saso (20 years old).
-All athletes except for Hidilyn Diaz (who has made four consecutive appearances since the 2008 Summer Olympics) are first time competitors in the games.
+In total, the Philippines qualified nineteen athletes competing in eleven sports for the 2020 Summer Olympics, making the delegation the largest since the 2000 Summer Olympics, when the country fielded 20 athletes.
+For the first time, there were more women (10 athletes) than men (9 athletes) competing for the country in the Olympics.
+The average age of the Philippines' athletes was 25 years; the oldest member being Juvic Pagunsan (43 years old) and the youngest being Yuka Saso (20 years old).
+All athletes except for Hidilyn Diaz (who has made four consecutive appearances since the 2008 Summer Olympics) were first time competitors in the games.

 The following is the list of number of competitors in the Games.